dylhigaXR/OldWebsiteFormat/about.markdown

 Here you will find my projects that I do on the side!

-I am experementing with new mechanics that will be brought through new platforms and anything to do with mixed reality.S
+I am experementing with new mechanics that will be brought through new platforms and anything to do with mixed reality.